 “She has input.
 It was her development deal with Evolution.
 Why do you think Teddi is still there?”
 Camille asked.

 Also on Instagram, Camille said that while she was offered to film a return scene for season 10 with Kyle, she chose not to do so.

 “The producers asked me to make things right with Kyle because she was upset with me.
 Even her manager told me that Kyle was mad.
 [Alex Baskin] called me [to] film with Kyle and make things [right].
 That’s a non starter.
 I declined and that’s the truth.
 I have texts from Alex and Chris Cullen,” she said.

 Below are screenshots of Camille’s posts, which were captured by The Good Time Tea before being deleted.

 View this post on Instagram

-Damn I’m starting to believe it’s true!
-And also Tamra is really in everyones soup this time a year… What do you guys think of this? #kylerichards #camillegrammer #tamrajudge #bravo #bravotv #realhousewives #realhousewivesofbeverlyhills #realhousewivesoforangecounty #andycohen #90210 #realhousewivesbh #realhousewivesoc #drama #teddimellencamp #rhobh #rhoc
+I’m starting to believe it’s true!
+And also Why is tamra in everyones soup!
+What do you guys think think? ( screenshots from thegoodteatime.com) #kylerichards #camillegrammer #tamrajudge #bravo #bravotv #realhousewives #realhousewivesofbeverlyhills #realhousewivesoforangecounty #andycohen #90210 #realhousewivesbh #realhousewivesoc #drama #teddimellencamp #rhobh #rhoc

 The Real Housewives of Beverly Hills season 10 is in production and expected to air next year.